 In the School of Human Nutrition at McGill, students pursuing a Ph.D. in human nutrition have the opportunity to apply to our Graduate Diploma in R.D.
-Credentialing, upon completion of the Ph.D. program and upon completion of the undergraduate courses required by l'Ordre professionnel des diététistes du Québec (OPDQ).
+Credentialing, upon completion of the Ph.D. program and upon completion of the undergraduate courses required by l’Ordre des diététistes-nutritionnistes du Québec (ODNQ).
 Additional preparatory courses for Stages (internships) are NUTR 513, NUTR 515, NUTR 607, and NUTR 611.
 This Diploma consists of two semesters of Stage (internship) in Clinical Nutrition, Community Nutrition, and Foodservice Management.
 Upon completion of the Diploma, the recipient is eligible to register and practice as a Dietitian in Quebec (professional French is a requirement), as well as in other Canadian provinces and other countries.

 Human Nutrition Admission Requirements and Application Procedures

 M.Sc.
 Thesis and M.Sc.
 Applied (Project, Practicum, and Dietetics Credentialing)

 Applicants must be graduates of a university of recognized reputation and hold a B.Sc. degree equivalent to a McGill degree in a subject closely related to the one selected for graduate work.
-Applicants must have a minimum cumulative grade point average (CGPA) in McGill University’s credit equivalency of 3.2/4.0 (second class–upper division) for the M.Sc.
+Applicants must have a minimum cumulative grade point average (CGPA) in McGill University’s credit equivalency of 3.3/4.0 (high second class–upper division) for the M.Sc.
 Thesis and M.Sc.
 Applied during their bachelor's degree program.
 Eligible candidates to the M.Sc.
 (Applied) program may select one of three options: